gtarabat/distutils/README.md

-# How to install a Python package
+# How to install locally a Python package for development

-Create and ectivate an environment
+Create and activate an environment
 ```
 python3 -m venv test_env
 source test_env/bin/activate